tone-3000/neural-amp-modeler-wasm/ui/README.md

 # Neural Amp Modeler WebAssembly React Component

-This is a [TONE3000](https://tone3000.com) fork of [Steve Atkinson's Neural Amp Modeler Core](https://github.com/sdatkinson/NeuralAmpModelerCore) DSP library, adapted to run Neural Amp Modeler inference in web browsers using WebAssembly.
+This is a [TONE3000](https://tone3000.com) WebAssembly port of [Steve Atkinson's Neural Amp Modeler Core](https://github.com/sdatkinson/NeuralAmpModelerCore) DSP library (built against `v0.5.4`, unmodified), running Neural Amp Modeler inference in web browsers.
 This enables real-time audio amp modeling directly in the browser without native plugins.

 Version 2 uses a lightweight single-threaded wasm engine instantiated inside an AudioWorklet — an architecture inspired by [openDAW](https://github.com/andremichelle/openDAW)'s NAM integration.
 There is no SharedArrayBuffer, no COOP/COEP header requirement, and no separate wasm files to host: everything ships inside this package.
 See the [CHANGELOG](./CHANGELOG.md) for the v1 → v2 migration notes.